dkletter/interactive-web-visualizations/README.md

-# interactive-web-visualizations
+# web-visualization-challenge

 ### Objective

-Build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+Build an interactive dashboard with Plot.ly to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
 This dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-### Plotly
+### Part 1 - Plot.ly

 1. Use the D3 library to read in `samples.json`.
 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.